 How Work Experience Influences a Virtual Assistant’s Earnings

-The difference between a beginner and expert-level Virtual Assistant is significant both in terms of employers’ expectations and thus the amount of money they’re willing to pay.
+The difference between a beginner and expert-level Virtual Assistant is significant both in terms of employers’ expectations and thus the payment they demand.

-It’s logical that the more professional experience you have as a VA, the higher your rates get.
+It’s logical that the more professional experience you have as a VA, the higher your rates.

 Let’s consider the three levels of experience, their effect on a VA’s earning power and the scope of duties expected by an employer.

 Beginner Virtual Assistants with a Basic Skill Set Get the Lowest Pay Rate

 Newbies with little or no relevant professional experience usually fall into this category.

 Due to a lack of proper experience and expertise, these workers are in the lowest payment bracket and their careers progress slowly.

 Entry-level VAs and other online workers typically demonstrate routine skills and behaviors such as those outlined below.